Kathryn Jean Hagen

 Where were you born and raised?

 I was born in Fergus Falls, Minnesota, a small town near the North Dakota border.
-From the age of one I lived and grew up in the Minneapolis suburb of Richfield where my father fixed appliances and my mother, who had started her teaching career in a one-room schoolhouse, worked in the schools.
+Surprising fact: no falls in Fergus Falls.
+From the age of one I lived and grew up in the Minneapolis suburb of Richfield where my father fixed appliances and my mother, who had started her teaching career in a one-room schoolhouse, was a substitute teacher.
 My “other” home was in rural Minnesota, where my siblings and I spent weeks each year living with my grandparents on their small farm.

 What did you love when you were a child?